koenrane/KR-new-site/content/four-usages-of-loss-in-ai.md

 > I want a loss function which is aligned with the goal of "write good novels."

-This is an aspirational statement about achieving some kind of correspondence between the loss function and the goal of writing good novels.
+This describes kind of correspondence between the loss function and the goal of writing good novels.
 But what does this statement _mean_?

 Suppose you tell me "I have written down a loss function $\ell_\text{novel}$ which is perfectly aligned with the goal of 'write good novels'."
 What experiences should this claim lead me to anticipate?